spieswl/spieswl.github.io/_projects/2018-06-14-building-a-robot-from-scratch.md

 ---
 layout:             project
 title:              "Building a Robotic Kart from Scratch"
-date:               "2018-06-14"
+date:               "2018-06-14"                            # Used for project sorting by date

 description:        "Building a robot from nothing involves a lot of work across a variety of disciplines; we go through the full process of building a line-following robot from scratch."
 keywords:           embedded systems, C, android, mechanical engineering, electrical engineering, schematic entry, fabrication, advanced manufacturing, laser cutting, 3D printing, onshape
 tags:               [C, Android, Robotics, Embedded Systems, Mechanical, Electrical, 3D Printing, Laser Cutting, OnShape]

-folders:
+specifics:
     images:         "cotton-kandy-kart"                     # This path is project-dependent; don't forget to change it!

 published:          true
 ---